Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 There are three forms of chronic appendicitis: residual, recurrent, primary chronic.

-1. The development of a residual (residual) form of chronic appendicitis occurs immediately after an attack of acute appendicitis, since fertile ground remains in the appendix for the occurrence of repeated attacks.
+1. The development of the residual (residual) form of chronic appendicitis occurs immediately after an attack of acute appendicitis, since fertile ground remains in the appendix for the occurrence of repeated attacks.

-2. The relapsing form of the disease is characterized by periods of exacerbation and remission.
+2. The recurrent form of the disease is characterized by periods of exacerbation and remission.

 3. Primary chronic appendicitis is characterized by inflammatory phenomena that develop in an erased chronic form.

-The recurrent type of chronic appendicitis usually occurs in those patients who have not been provided with appropriate medical care in the acute course of the disease.
-In this case, scars and adhesions appear in the tissues of the appendix, the lumen narrows, due to which, when intestinal contents enter here, it stagnates and, as a result, the inflammatory process resumes, which can last for years.
+The recurrent type of chronic appendicitis usually occurs in those patients who did not receive appropriate medical care during the acute course of the disease.
+In this case, scars and adhesions appear in the tissues of the appendix, the lumen narrows, which is why when intestinal contents enter here, it stagnates and, as a result, the inflammatory process resumes, which can last for years.

 Symptoms of chronic appendicitis

-Chronic appendicitis can be accompanied by a blurred picture of symptoms in both women and men.
-The main symptom of the disease in this case is a regularly occurring aching mild pain in the right side, at the location of the appendix.
+Chronic appendicitis can be accompanied by a vague picture of symptoms in both women and men.
+The main symptom of the disease is a regularly occurring, aching, mild pain in the right side, at the location of the appendix.

 • heaviness, flatulence, presence discomfort in a stomach;